An island nation situated in the heart of Indonesia, Bali is known for its golden beaches, volcanic mountains and historic rice paddies.

 And the views were out of this world.

-Finally, it goes without saying that you can’t go all the way to Bali without indulging in a traditional Balinese massage.
+Finally, you can’t go all the way to Bali without indulging in a traditional Balinese massage.

 Let’s just get one thing straight here.
 Bali is beautiful, no matter which area you visit and whichever way you look at it.